ValKmjolnir/Nasal-Interpreter/README.md

 ## special function call

-This is of great use but is not very efficient.
+This is of great use but is not very efficient(because hashmap use string as the key to compare).

 ```javascript
 a(x:0,y:1,z:2);